MMK21Hub/slevel-blog/infradocs/rpi/deployment-guide.md

 1. `cd ~/docker-compose-configs`
 2. Bring up Caddy first becuase it has the definition for the `caddy-network` network (`cd caddy` and then `up`)
-2. Bring up `victoria` (VictoriaMetrics) becuse quite a few things send/recieve from it
+2. Bring up `victoria` (VictoriaMetrics) because quite a few things send/receive from it
 3. Bring up the other services: `cloudflare-ddns`, `grafana`, `home-assistant`, `immich-app`, `librechat`, `netdata`, `ntfy`, `socks5`, `syncthing`, `terraria` (note that this list changes pretty frequently, so be sure to `ls ~/docker-compose-configs` to check if anything's been missed accidentally)
 5. Check CPU/RAM usage with `btop`, check `df -h`
-6. Use a web broswer to test that services are running as expected
+6. Use a web browser to test that services are running as expected

 ### Part 3: Installing scripts (optional)